LandRegistry/bg-dev-pack-redesign/app/apis/attach-a-document/1.0/technical-guide.md

 layout: guidance

 title: Attach a document API technical guide
-description: Use this service to attach additional documents to an existing application.
+description: Use this service to attach additional documents to an existing application

 eleventyNavigation:
-  key: Attach a document API v1.0 Technical guide
+  key: Attach a document API v1.0 technical guide
   parent: Attach a document API v1.0

 notlive: false